Get insider access

 Are noise cancelling headphones good for the gym?

-Noise cancelling (ANC) headphones can be a great choice for the gym if you're easily annoyed by sounds like the hum of a treadmill or ambient voices.
-No ANC system can completely block out all sound, but they can be very effective in reducing background sound so that you stay in the zone.
+Active noise cancelling (ANC) headphones can be a great choice for the gym if you're easily annoyed by sounds like the hum of a treadmill or ambient voices.
+No ANC system can completely block out all sound, but it can be very effective in reducing background sound so that you stay in the zone.

 What are the best headphones for someone who sweats a lot?